santiag0m/IBIO4680/11-TextureCNN/readme.md

 We will fall back to the texture dataset (because those pesky local patterns have been asking for it!!).
 Unlike the set you already know from Lab5, we randomly sampled *128x128* patches from each image in the set in order to create a 'new' texture dataset with 20000 images (15000 train - 2500 val - 2500 test), this sampling is a mere technical shortcut, as larger images will require a lot more time to process.

-The file [texturedb](http://157.253.63.7/texturesCNN.zip) contains a zip file with the new dataset along with their corresponding labels.
+The file [TexturesDB](http://157.253.63.7/texturesCNN.zip) contains a zip file with the new dataset with their corresponding labels.
 Note that all the test images have '0' as label (obviously).

 ### 2.1.
 Optional

 Additionally, alike the set you already know from Lab5, you are encouraged to use different image size to train/test your network.
 Remember the image size that got the best performance from Lab5?
 Well, it is time to bring it back from oblivion.
 For instance: 64x64, 128x128, 256x256, 227x227 for AlexNet.
-If you wish, you can go even further: 224x224 for VGG, 299x299 for ResNet.
+If you wish, you can go even further: 224x224 for [VGG](https://github.com/pytorch/vision/blob/master/torchvision/models/vgg.py), 299x299 for [ResNet](https://github.com/pytorch/vision/blob/master/torchvision/models/resnet.py).
+Take a look at the pytorch [model-zoo](https://github.com/pytorch/vision/tree/master/torchvision/models).

 **Do not waste too much time trying different sizes.
 Focus on the network.**

 **It is important to bear in mind that the full dataset (without random sampling) is about 1000 images.
-If you use AlexNet or another more complex/deeper architectures, you will probably overtfit.
-Additionaly, you need to upscale the 128x128 patches to the desired size (I know it is kind of weird)**
+If you use AlexNet or another more complex/deeper architectures, you will certainly overtfit.
+Moreover, you'll need to upscale the 128x128 patches to the desired size (I know it is kind of weird)**

 ### 2.2.
 Data Augmentation